mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 *Status: Merged*

-During the creation of the `EngineEffectsDelay` for the group delay handling of the effect chain, it was suggested to create an optimized data structure for the inner processing based on the ring buffer.
+During the creation of the `EngineEffectsDelay` for the Group Delay handling of the effect chain, it was suggested to create an optimized data structure for the inner processing based on the ring buffer.
 This widely-known signal processing structure was improved and optimized specifically